 The balustrade is ringed with little winged putti, servants, and a peacock leaning over a railing.
 The figures in the illusion look down on the viewer from a cloud flecked blue sky.

 To achieve this effect, Mantegna uses the technique of foreshortening masterfully.
 Foreshortening creates the illusion of an object receding strongly into the distance.

 The oculus is very playful.
 Some putti are smiling.
 Some are giggling.
 None are wearing diapers.
 A large flowered plant rests precariously on a pole, which suggests the plant may come crashing down at any moment.

 What Mantega created here was absolutely unique for the 15th century.
 There’s no comparable piece executed with the precision of foreshortening and the playfulness of the figures.
 This oculus gave rise to a whole series of ceiling programs in Italy, including the Sistine Chapel in the Vatican Museums.

 Practical Information and Tips For Visiting the Camera Degli Sposi in Mantua

 Tickets & Prices: Click here for ticket options.
 An additional ticket at the cost of € 5.50 is required to access the Camera degli Sposi.

 Pro Tip: Admission is limited.
 When you buy your tickets for the Palazzo Ducale, you must reserve a time slot to see the Camera degli Sposi.
 There are signs saying you are limited to only 5 minutes in the room.
 But this won’t be enforced unless it’s high season.
 You can get very close to the frescos and see all the details.

-If you'd like to visit Mantua to see Mantegna's spectacular Camera deli Sposi, pin it for later.
+If you’d like to see Mantegna’s spectacular Camera deli Sposi in Mantua, pin it for later.